Get Help Today(877) 648-4288

 Symptoms of overdose may develop rapidly, so it’s important to recognize any potential indicators.
 Side effects should be taken seriously, as some may signify an emergency situation.
 Emergency services should be contacted right away if any of the following occur:

 - Low blood pressure

 - Cold or clammy skin

 Additionally, overdose is much more likely to happen if the drug is combined with other substances, particularly alcohol and Opioids.
-The polydrug blend of Cocaine and Heroin, commonly known as “speedball,” is one of the most common combinations that results in Cocaine-related death.
-Those who inject the speedball mixture are 2.6 times more likely to overdose on Cocaine than those who use coke alone.
+The polydrug blend of Cocaine and Heroin, commonly known as “Speedball,” is one of the most common combinations that results in Cocaine-related death.
+Those who inject the Speedball mixture are 2.6 times more likely to overdose on Cocaine than those who use Cocaine alone.